dpnova/goldcoast-blockchain-meetup/EDC/notes/Chap_9.md

 Denial of Service (DoS)
 -----------------------
+- Looping through externally manipulated mappings or arrays
+- Owner operations
+- Progressing state based on external calls

+Prevent -
+- contracts should not loop through data structures that can be artificially manipulated by external users.
+- make the owner a multisig contract or use time lock
+-

 Block Timestamp Manipulation
 ----------------------------
+block.timestamp and its alias now can be manipulated by miners.

+prevent - Block timestamps should not be used for entropy or generating random numbers.

 Constructors with Care
 ----------------------
+contract name is modified, or there is a typo in the constructor’s name such that it does not match the name of the contract, the constructor will behave like a normal function.

+prevent - This issue has been addressed in version 0.4.22 of the Solidity compiler.
+This version introduced a constructor keyword that specifies the constructor, rather than requiring the name of the function to match the contract name.

 Uninitialized Storage Pointers
 ------------------------------
+The EVM stores data either as storage or as memory. if complex variable like struct is not initialised it can point to storage by default.

+prevent - The Solidity compiler shows a warning for unintialized storage variables; developers should pay careful attention to these warnings when building smart contracts.

 Floating Point and Precision
 ----------------------------
+As of this writing (v0.4.24), Solidity does not support fixed-point and floating-point numbers.

+Developers roll their own methods.

 Tx.Origin Authentication
 ------------------------